AlakanMedia/AlakanMedia/README.md

   <img src="https://github.com/AlakanMedia/AlakanMedia/blob/main/imgs/banner.svg"/>
 </p>

-I am a professional graduated from ICESI university as a Software Systems Engineer, I work in both backend and frontend, but now I like a little more the backend.
-I am a person who likes to learn new things every day, who works efficiently in a team and who stands out for his commitment and attention to detail.
+I am a computer scientis with over 2 years of professional experience, and I consider myself a full-stack developer due to my work in both frontend and backend development.
+On the frontend, I am proficient in JavaScript, CSS, and HTML, and I have experience with frameworks like React and Svelte.
+For the backend, I have worked with Python, C, and some Java, along with relational databases like MySQL and non-relational databases such as MongoDB and Redis.

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [puertasebastianjuan@gmail.com](mailto:puertasebastianjuan@gmail.com)